Adv. Geoprocessing 3 - Controlling Execution

 In this first exercise we’ll construct a very simple conditional process.
 It involves creating a precondition, which is a variable linked to a process so that the process only runs if that precondition exists or is “True”.
 In our case, we’re going to add a check to our model so that it stops processing if no storm tracks are found that meet the user’s selection criteria.

-• Add the Get Count tool to the copied model, and use the Track Points (Select process output) as the Row Inputs for this tool.
+From the Logical dropdown menu, select and add the If Row Count Is tool to the copied model, and use the Selected Track Points (Select process output) as the Row Inputs for this tool.
 Now, if no records are selected that meet the select expression, the Row Count will be zero – the equivalent of false in terms of a precondition.

-• Connect the Row Count object to the Points To Line process, selecting Precondition from the dropdown menu.
-This restricts the Points To Line process to run only if Row Count is considered “True” (i.e., if it’s value is not zero).
+Connect the If Row Count Is tool’s False output to all downstream processes, selecting Precondition from the dropdown menu.
+This restricts these processes from running only if Row Count is considered “True” (i.e., if it’s value is not zero).

-As seen in the above example, using a precondition is fairly straightforward and can be quite useful, particularly in preventing a long model process to run when the inputs are bogus.
+As seen in the above example, using a precondition is fairly straightforward and can be quite useful, particularly in preventing a long model process from running when the inputs are bogus.

 B. Branching and merging

-• Add a new variable to your model.
+- Add a new variable to your model.
 Set its data type to Boolean, and rename it “Extract counties?”.
-Set its value to True by opening it and checking the box.
+Set its default value to True by opening it and checking the box.
 Set the variable to be a model parameter.

-• Add the Merge Branch tool (from the Logical dropdown in the Insert ribbon menu, when the ModelBuilder Diagram ribbon is active) to your model.
+- From the Logical dropdown menu,add the Merge Branch tool to your model.
 Set its “in values” to be the results of both Copy Features (the “Affected Counties” element) and Points To Line (the “Storm Trackline”) tools – in that order.
 (Read the help associated with the Merge Branch tool and be sure you understand why).

 The above exercise demonstrates the two key components of controlling flow: an evaluation statement that branches the flow along two or more paths and a merging tool that resumes a single linear flow in the model.
 The evaluation statement can be quite involved, as shown in the ArcGIS help.
 However, while conditional processing can be done in a geoprocessing model, anything beyond a simple precondition can get complicated pretty quickly.
 I will argue later in this course that, if Python is required to do anything but the simplest conditional branching, perhaps its best to construct the entire model as a Python script.
 But that’s a few sections away…